I've got a confession to make: I don't really like people.

-I don’t hate people, ok maybe some people, but I love being able to work alone.
+I don't hate people, ok, maybe some people, but I love working alone.

-In an increasingly socially-connected world, it’s becoming more difficult to find a job for people that hate people.
-Employers expect you to play nice with customers, co-workers and even that boss that doesn’t know what the h&*! he’s talking about.
+In an increasingly socially-connected world, finding a job for people who hate people is becoming more challenging.
+Employers expect you to play nice with customers, coworkers, and even that boss that doesn't know what the h&*! he's talking about.

-You don’t even need to hate people to want to avoid them.
-A lot of people are just natural introverts and want to work alone.
+You don't even need to hate people to want to avoid them.
+Unfortunately, a lot of people are just natural introverts and want to work alone.

-Introverts as we call it are those type of people who thrive on their own and likes it best when they’re alone.
+Introverts, as we call them, are people who thrive on their own and like it best when they're alone.
 They often feel drained when they interact heavily with others.
-Well, misconceptions on include thinking they are anti-socially, but really not at all.
-Introverts just simply get energized in quiet places than in the loud and people-ey environments.
+Well, misconceptions include thinking they are anti-socially, but not at all.
+Introverts just get more energized in quiet places than in loud and people-ey environments.
 Not all introverts are extremely shy and socially awkward.
-In fact, most of them are good communicators and full of wisdom.
-That is also the reason why they are better suited to careers that offers a high degree of self-reliance, independence and organization.
-Most introverts are indeed great in establishing rich connections, only that they just avoid exerting too much effort into social interactions and big gatherings because they only get more focused, productive and energized when they are just within their personal space.
+Most of them are good communicators and full of wisdom.
+That is also why they are better suited to careers that offer a high degree of self-reliance, independence, and organization.
+Most introverts are excellent at establishing rich connections.
+They only avoid exerting too much effort into social interactions and big gatherings because they only get more focused, productive, and energized when they are just within their personal space.

-That’s why when looking for a job, introverts search for opportunities that allow them to work with utmost flexibility.
-That way they’re most likely to grow and emerge a success milestone after milestone.
-Being able to work in a field that allows them to best utilize their strengths is a huge factor for the usual introvert.
-There are many ideal jobs for people that hate people out there and for sure, when the right guidelines are met, they will become the company's greatest asset.
+That's why introverts search for opportunities that allow them to work with utmost flexibility when looking for a job.
+That way, they're most likely to grow and emerge a success milestone after milestone.
+Working in a field that allows them to utilize their strengths best is a massive factor for the typical introvert.
+There are many ideal jobs for people who hate people out there, and when the proper guidelines are met, they will become the company's greatest asset.

 Fortunately, there are still ways to make money with different levels of social interaction.
-You might not be able to avoid all people, all the time but there are jobs that will avoid the most annoying people.
+Of course, you might not be able to avoid all people all the time but some jobs will avoid the most annoying people.

 What Kind of People Do You Not Like?